 The position of God's Wife of Amun was one of the most politically powerful and spiritually significant in later Egyptian history.
 Elevated from a figurehead in the New Kingdom (c.1570-1069 BCE), the God's Wife of Amun would hold power equal to a pharaoh by the Third Intermediate Period of Egypt (c.
-1069-525 BCE) when the God's Wife would rule Upper Egypt.
+1069-525 BCE) when a God's Wife ruled Upper Egypt.

 Although some scholars maintain that the position existed in the Middle Kingdom of Egypt (2040-1782 BCE), only the title is mentioned in that period and it was nothing exceptional.
 There were many 'God's Wives' and probably had been earlier.
 There was a God's Wife of Ra, a God's Wife of Ptah, and a God's Wife of Amun along with other deities' ritual wives.

 These women were either the mother, wife, or eldest daughter of the king and would perform necessary rituals at ceremonies and festivals.
 From the beginning of the New Kingdom, however, this title would be imbued with greater power and significance.
 Inscriptions from the 18th Dynasty, such as the famous Donation Stele, attest to the great wealth and prestige of the God's Wives and later inscriptions make clear that the position only grew in power.

 In the 20th Dynasty, Isis (also known as Iset and Aset), the virgin daughter of Ramesses VI (r.
 1145-1137 BCE) became God's Wife of Amun and, from then on, the position would be held by celibate women of royal birth, no longer wives or mothers of the king, by royal decree.
 Ramesses VI may have believed succession would go more smoothly if God's Wives were free to adopt a successor without considering familial obligations.